bryan-wu/ZombieBattleUnity/README.md

 * You can't control the shooting of soldiers and player.
 They will automatically start shooting once the zombies are in a given range and different soldiers have different shooting range and firing power.
 * As the game proceeds, the health of zombies will gradually increase, making it harder to kill the zombies later in the game.
 * You can choose to go back to the main menu anytime during the game by clicking the back to menu button.
 Game will start from the very start if you click play on the main menu again.
-* You would lose the game if the player dies or a certain amount of zombies passes the last line in the leftmost of the battle ground.
+* You would lose the game if the player dies OR a certain amount of zombies passes the last line in the leftmost of the battle ground.
 You can choose to restart the game by pressing 'N' key after you lose.
 * You would win the game if you make it till the end.
 You can choose to restart the game by pressing 'N' key after you win.
 * You can just exit the application by closing the window
 ## 5. All the resources(tutorials) we referred to